benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 $ cat sample.a | grep -v dog | sort -r
 ```

-I remembered this idea from my previous employer that python generators are the most pythonic equivalent of unix pipes.
+I remembered this idea I got from my previous employer that python generators are the most pythonic equivalent of unix pipes.
 Each "command" is turned into a generator which accepts an iterator, and returns an iterator:

 ```python
 img_iter = load_images(imgs)